 2 bunches dill, remove the hard stems and discard, wash and finely chop, makes about 2 cups (use less if you prefer)

 3 medium-sized onions (grate one onion for the mixture and the other two need to be thinly sliced)

 Raisins, chopped walnuts, barberries, fried onions

-- Place rice in a medium-size pan, add 2 cups of water and a tablespoon of salt, cook for ten minutes on medium heat, drain and rinse.
+- Place rice in a medium-size pan, add 2 cups of water and a tablespoon of salt, cook for 7-10 minutes on medium heat, drain.
 Set aside.

 - Cook the beans for 5-7 minutes or until soften on medium heat with 2 cups of water and a dash of salt.
 Drain and set aside.

-- In a large mixing bowl combine rice, meat, Lima beans, dill, eggs, flour, a grated onion, finely minced garlic cloves, 1/2 teaspoon of turmeric, salt and pepper.
+- In a large mixing bowl combine rice, meat, lima beans, dill, eggs, flour, a grated onion, minced garlic cloves, 1/2 teaspoon of turmeric, salt, and black pepper.
 Mix thoroughly yet gently.

-- Take about 1/3 of a cup of the mixture and shape into a ball.
+- Take about 1/3 of a cup of the mixture and shape it into a ball.
 Place about 1/2 teaspoon of the filling of your choice in the middle and close.
-The mixture should make about 18 balls.
 Set aside.

-- In the meantime, in a wide bottom pot, saute sliced onions in oil over medium heat until transparent.
-Add 1/3 teaspoon turmeric, 3-4 cups of water, bring to a gentle boil and place the kooftehs in the pot one by one.
+- heat 3 tablespoons oil in the meantime, in a wide heavy-bottomed pot, saute sliced onions over medium heat until transparent.
+Add 1/3 teaspoon turmeric, 3-4 cups of water, bring to a gentle boil, and place the koftas in the pot one by one.
 Add more water if needed.
 Bring to a boil, reduce heat and cook for an hour on medium to low heat.

 - Taste and adjust the seasoning.